mtanzim/recipe-app-v2/README.md

   - Promise vs callbacks
   - Queries are thenable (then-ing a query executes it automatically)
   - Creating [references in Mongoose](http://mongoosejs.com/docs/populate.html), similar to foreign keys in sql
+  - Using the pre 'remove' hooks for cascading deletes, similar to SQL
 - Express
   - Error routing and management
   - Export app.js and using bin/www to run the server, and mocha to test concurrently